russellmcc/audiounitjs/readme.md

 sudo npm install -g audiounitjs
 ```

+if you're still confused, there's a [quick screencast](http://youtu.be/tqxOLf8EmdU) on the install process.

 # How do I use it?

 First, create a configuration json file as described below.
 Then, run `audiounitjs myfile.json`, which will create a project scaffold for you.
 Then it's a simple matter of programming - edit the `audio.cpp` file to write the audio source, and edit the `ui` folder to create your beautiful UI.